INVENTORY Setup Best Practices

 Connecting Programs to INVENTORY

-As you begin mapping out the configuration for INVENTORY, you need to determine what programs will be connected to each Site.
-You also need to decide whether each program should be connected at the Site, Building, or Unit Configuration level.
+As you begin mapping the INVENTORY configuration, determine which programs will be connected to each Site.
+You must also decide whether each program should be connected at the Site, Building, or Unit Configuration level.
 The best practice is to use a consistent method across all Sites.

-Programs should only be connected to the Site or the Building if 100% of all Units within the Site or Building are used by the same program.
+Programs should be connected to the Site or the Building only if 100% of all Units within the Site or the Building are used by the same program.

 Connecting programs to a UCT provides the most flexibility, allowing Units to switch between funding sources or programs if needed.
-For example, a Building may house more than one program, resulting in the need to move Units between programs.
+For example, a Building may house more than one program, requiring the movement of Units between programs.
 If you assign the program to the UCT, you can change the program connection by simply changing the UCT associated with the Unit.

 Where Do I Attach Eligibility?